nikogura/nikogura.com/EngineeringStandards.md

 - If you plan to run on Debian, build and test with Debian
 - **Never** build or test with Alpine if running on Debian/Ubuntu

 Alpine uses Musl-C instead of GlibC.
 Binaries compiled on Alpine won't run on Debian.
 These errors require large amounts of debugging hours.
-Avoid them entirely.
+Avoid them entirely by using the same containers for build, test, and deployment (or at least the same OS family).

 ---

 ## Test-Driven Development (TDD)

 **TDD is the law.
 All new features and changes MUST include test coverage.**

+If someone finds a bug in your software, and it is not exposed in your test suite, then that is your first problem.

+No code should ever be touched without expanding the test suite.

+First write a new test or fix an existing test.
+In TDD this is the "Red" stage.
+Teach your test suite to recognize the flaw reported by your user.

+Next Fix the problem.
+In TDD, this is the "Green" stage - now you've fixed the problem, and the test, which is now passing, lives on in the codebase, forever protecting you from this mistake.

+It might not be much, but these tests build up over time, like drops in a bucket.
+You don't gain a lot from the first one, but over time, you can ship more, and more complex changes with confidence because what was today's functional test is now a regression test in the future.

 - **NEVER ship code without tests.** Test coverage is not optional.
 - When adding new features, you MUST either: